DataDog/datadog-agent/pkg/clusteragent/README.md

 [Datadog](https://app.datadoghq.com) on your behalf so that you can do something useful with your monitoring and performance data.

-The purpose of the DCA is to be used alongside of an Orchestrator.
+The purpose of the DCA is to be used alongside of an orchestrator.
 So far, only Kubernetes is supported.
+Without the DCA, node agents would have to hit the API Server, which would apply an important pressure on it especially in large clusters.

 The DCA has two goals:
  * Be the main interface with the API server to collect and forward events.
  * Implement the backend for applications requiring a single interface, for instance:
-    -  Keep a map of Container and their metadata associated that would otherwise need to be queried by each agent to the API Server.
+    -  Keep a map of container and their metadata associated that would otherwise need to be queried by each agent to the API Server.
-    -  Collect the Control Pane health check
+    -  Collect the Control Plane health check

 The present repository contains the source code of the Datadog Cluster Agent version 6,